 Jeb Bush famously celebrated the opening of Liberty City Charter school in Miami in 1996; it was the first charter school in the state.
 Students no longer attend Liberty City Charter; it closed about a decade after it opened.
 In Rick Scott’s first address as governor to a joint session of the Florida House and Senate, he touted the success of Florida International Academy and had the principal of the school attend the speech as one of his guests.
 Students no longer attend Florida International Academy.
 It closed, too.

 Stories like these are far too common.
-In fact, 408 charter schools have closed since Liberty City first opened its doors.
+In fact, more than 400 charter schools have closed since Liberty City first opened its doors.
 In 2019, there were 657 charter schools operating in Florida.
-To put it another way, of the 1,065 charter schools that have opened in Florida since 1996, a full 38 percent of them have closed.
+To put it another way, of the 1,065 charter schools that have opened in Florida since 1996, a full 38 percent of them closed by 2019.

 School Choice advocates will point to that number as a success – it shows that charter schools are held accountable and the bad ones close.
 But that is a pretty callous view.
 When schools close, students and communities are disrupted; in the case of charter schools it is not unusual for this disruption to take place in the middle of the school year or even after just a few weeks, as detailed here.
 Far from being a success, this is clear evidence of the failure to provide a high-quality, uniform and efficient public education.